trickstercache/trickster/docs/developer/sql-dialect-adapters.md

   `Reason` (a stable, low-cardinality `AnalysisReason`), `Plan`, and `Err`.
-- `QueryPlan` — canonical SQL, time and output columns, step, phase, input and output timestamp units, lower and upper `Bound`s (value plus inclusivity), group columns, output format, and the embedded renderer.
+- `QueryPlan` — canonical SQL, time and output columns, step, phase, input and output timestamp units, lower and upper `Bound`s (value plus inclusivity), group columns, ordering, output format, and the embedded renderer.
 - `ExtentRenderer.RenderExtent(extent timeseries.Extent) (string, error)`.

 Rendering is an embedded interface value on the plan rather than a method on